Female Sexual Dysfunction: Diagnosis and Treatment Options

 - Inability to relax vaginal muscles enough to allow intercourse

 - Inadequate vaginal lubrication before and during intercourse

 - Inability to attain orgasm

 - Burning pain on the vulva or in the vagina with contact to those areas

 Specific physical findings and testing procedures depend on the form of sexual dysfunction being investigated.
-A complete history is usually taken and a physical examination performed to:
+A complete history is usually taken and a complete physical examination performed to:

-- Identify predisposing illnesses or conditions
+- Identify predisposing illnesses or physical conditions

 - Highlight possible fears, anxieties, or guilt specific to sexual behaviors or performance

 - Uncover any history of prior sexual trauma

 - Change a drug treatment or class if sexual dysfunction thought to be due to a medication